kingster121/unbreakable/README.md

 ### Install dependencies
 Libraries are installed from the Arduino IDE library manager.
 The libraries used in this project are:
+    ThingSpeak

 ## Usage
-Flash the esp32 with <INSERT FILE NAME> and clamp the current sensor around the live wire of the AC circuit you want to measure.
+Flash the esp32 with kris_LED.ino and clamp the current sensor around the live wire of the AC circuit you want to measure.
 Data from the esp32 will be streamed via UART at a baudrate of 115209.